 - 2) During the snow season, from November 1 through March 31, there shall be two (2) snow shifts Monday through Friday.
 Shift A from 2:30 p.m. until 10:00 p.m. and Shift B from 10:00 p.m. until 6:00 a.m.
 On weekends Shift A shall be 10:00 a.m. until 10:00 p.m. and Shift B shall be 10:00 p.m. until 10:00 a.m.
 The Employer shall have the discretion to call employees in early or hold them over their scheduled Shift A or Shift B during snow season, including those who have pre-approved time off but not off-call.
 The Employer retains the right to move employees from the A to the B Shift or the B to A Shift based on operational needs.
-Nothing in this subsection shall constitute a guarantee of shift work hours. - 3) For overtime purposes, during snow season as defined in Section 5.7 of this agreement, the Grounds Maintenance Supervisor will adjust their work hours to ensure all work is properly completed as required to fulfill their job duties, consistent with current practices.
+Nothing in this subsection shall constitute a guarantee of shift work hours. - 3) Tardy and Tardy Call-In Policy: The Tardy Call-In Policy is incorporated herein as Appendix J.